opnsense/docs/source/security.rst

 As your trusted opensource security product, we do care a lot about security and with our regular release schedule we try to stay ahead of possible incidents.
-Even though we are cautious and stay informed, sometimes issues do ocure, in which case it's good to know what to do.
+Even though we are cautious and stay informed, sometimes issues do occur, in which case it's good to know what to do.

 ------------------------------------------------------------